Prak Sokhonn

+Prak Sokhonn (ប្រាក់ សុខុន; born 3 May 1954) is a Cambodian politician, diplomat and journalist who has served as deputy prime minister and foreign minister since 2024.
+He previously served in the same positions from 2016 to 2023.
+He briefly served as vice president of the Senate before being reappointed foreign minister in November 2024.

 Early life and education

 Sokhonn was born on 3 May 1954 in Phnom Penh, Cambodia.
-Sokhonn studied law in Phnom Penh between 1972 to 1975.
+Sokhonn studied law in Phnom Penh between 1972 and 1975.

 Career

 Sokhonn entered the Kampuchean People's Revolutionary Armed Forces in 1979, eventually becoming a 4-star general as well as the Spokesman of the Royal Cambodian Armed Forces.
 He also spent three years as an ambassador in Europe.

 He was the Minister of Posts and Telecommunications from 2013 to 2016.

 He was sworn in as foreign minister on April 5, 2016.
 His predecessor Hor Namhong retired from his post as foreign minister on 4 April 2016 after 17 years in office, though remained as a deputy prime minister.

 Prior to being named Minister of Posts and Telecommunications, Sokhonn was Vice-President of the Cambodian Mine Action and Victim Assistance Authority, which regulates landmine clearance and assistance to landmine survivors in Cambodia.
 During that tenure, he was elected to chair the Anti-Personnel Mine Ban Convention, better known as the Ottawa Treaty, aimed at eliminating landmines around the world, for one year, including presiding over the diplomatic treaty's meeting in Phnom Penh.
 As President of the conference, he tried to promote adherence to the landmine treaty in South East Asia, succeeding in securing the participation of Myanmar in the meeting The Eleventh Meeting of the States Parties to the Anti-Personnel Mine Ban Convention (11MSP) chaired by Sokhonn, was the largest international gathering ever hosted in Cambodia.

 In November 2021, Hun Sen signaled he may replace Erywan Yusof with Sokhonn, who has criticized the Burmese military regime, when Cambodia chairs ASEAN next year, as ASEAN's special envoy to Myanmar.
 Sokhonn was confirmed to succeed Yusof on 1 January 2022.